TheSystemDevelopmentKit/thesdk_template/README.md

 # TheSydeKick-System Development Kit
 Initiated by Marko Kosunen, marko.kosunen@aalto.fi 7.8.2017

-*OBS: THE SCRIPTS TO BE SOURCED ARE WRITTEN FOR T-SHELL* if you're using some other shell, change to tcsh or modify the scripts to be compliant with your shell.
+* OBS: THE SCRIPTS TO BE SOURCED ARE WRITTEN FOR T-SHELL * if you're using some other shell, change to tcsh or modify the scripts to be compliant with your shell.
 > tcsh

 TheSyDeKick release 1.5 has been tested with Python v3.6

-## CONFIGURATION Quickstart
+## Configuration quickstart

 Go to TheSDK directory and run
 > ./init_submodules.sh